Sea Kayaking Bass Strait

 From our first night near Horn Point, we turned the compass toward Hogan Island, some 50 kilometres from the Australian mainland.

 We couldn’t have asked for better weather.
-But there was soon a point where I couldn’t see Hogan Island ahead, and could barely see the mainland behind, it dawned on me that crossing the Bass Strait in a sea kayak with no boat support may just be one of my more questionable life choices.
+But there was soon a point where I couldn’t see Hogan Island ahead, and could barely see the mainland behind, it dawned on me that crossing that kayaking Bass Strait with no power or sail boat support may have been one of my more questionable life choices.

 Our next push was toward Erith Island.
 The conditions were looking good, and it looked to be a relatively easy 37-kilometre day, which it was for Hew, Mark and Pete.